 Getting around Iceland on a budget

-Your best bet for exploring Iceland on a budget is to rent a car and take a road trip.
+Your best bet for exploring Iceland on a budget is to rent a car in Reykjavik and take a road trip.
 Joining an organized tour will be pricier and more limiting.
 Not to mention traveling by public transport in Iceland is tricky.
 Having your own car allows you to be independent and explore where and when you want to.

 One exception to the rule is if you are spending time in Reykjavík.
 In the capital, it is quite easy to explore on foot, and public transport in the city is very much affordable.
 If you’re spending a few days in the capital then consider picking up a Reykjavík City Card which offers discounts on travel and leisure.